ClemRec/ADM_HW/README.md

 # ADM_HW
-This repository contains all the projects completed during the course of Algorithmic Methods of Data Science @Sapienza Università di Roma
+Here you find the homeworks of ADM class of the MSc in Data Science @ La Sapienza University.